Amy Carlson: 1993–2003: Television contracts, films and relief work

-2004–2017: Prime Time Highlights and Children
+2004–2017: Prime time highlights and children

-After leaving Third Watch, Carlson went on to star on Peacemakers, a CSI-inspired show, shot in Vancouver and set in the late 1800's, starring opposite Tom Berenger and Peter O'Meara.
-When the show was not renewed, she worked on several TV shows and films including a Law and Order episode entitled "Dead Wives Club".
+After leaving Third Watch, Carlson went on to star on Peacemakers, a CSI-inspired show set in the late 1800s, starring opposite Tom Berenger and Peter O'Meara.
+When the show was not renewed, she worked on several TV shows and films including a Law & Order episode on its 15th season entitled "Dead Wives Club".
 Soon Dick Wolf was calling to sign her to Law & Order: Trial by Jury where she co-starred alongside Bebe Neuwirth, Jerry Orbach, Kirk Acevedo, Fred Thompson, and Scott Cohen.
-The series attracted tremendous guest stars whom she was thrilled to work with such as Bradley Cooper, Angela Lansbury, Candice Bergen, Elisabeth Moss, and more.
-After giving birth to her daughter, Lyla Forest in 2006, Carlson continued to work on a variety of film and television roles such as Guest Starring roles on Criminal Minds and Fringe.
-When her son Nigel was 10 months old she landed the role of Linda Reagan on Blue Bloods.
+Carlson continued to work on a variety of film and television roles such as Guest Starring roles on Criminal Minds and Fringe.
+On 2010, she landed the role of Linda Reagan on Blue Bloods.
 Carlson continued in the role of Linda through the seventh season of Blue Bloods.
-During her hiatus, she played Erin Callan in Too Big to Fail directed by Curtis Hanson from the book written by Andrew Ross Sorkin chronicling the financial meltdown of 2008 working alongside James Woods.
+During her hiatus, she played Erin Callan, working alongside James Woods in Too Big to Fail, directed by Curtis Hanson from the book written by Andrew Ross Sorkin.
 She was also written for the role of Christina Cassertes, by her friend David Cross in his directorial debut film, Hits.
 After seven years on Blue Bloods, Carlson's contract came to an end.
 In the eighth-season premiere episode, which aired on September 29, 2017, it was revealed that Linda—who was a nurse—had died in a helicopter crash while transporting a patient.

 2018–present: Current work

 Following Blue Bloods, Carlson worked recurring roles on The Society and The Village.
 She also shot films Sunny Daze, The Incoherents, A Bread Factory Part One, and the indie horror film Know Fear.
 Just prior to COVID-19 shutdowns, Carlson co-wrote, directed and starred in a short film, The Letter, co-written by Syd Butler.
-She cast her friend from Law and Order: Trial by Jury, Scott Cohen as her co-star.
+She cast her friend from Law & Order: Trial by Jury, Scott Cohen, as her co-star.
 Her work was honored with best director and actor at the Hollywood International Women's Film Festival, as well as awards with the Cannes Indie Film Festival, Hudson Valley Film Festival and Dark Women Film Festival.

-During the 2020 pandemic, Carlson and her partner Syd Butler along with his bandmate Seth Jabour (Les Savy Fav, 8G Band), who together form the band Office Romance, finished and released their second album and first full length album, Holidays of Love.
+During the 2020 pandemic, Carlson and husband Syd Butler along with his bandmate Seth Jabour (Les Savy Fav, The 8G Band), who together form the band Office Romance, finished and released their second album and first full-length album, Holidays of Love.

 In 2021, Carlson began shooting as a recurring cast member on FBI: Most Wanted, opposite her friend and co-star from Another World, Julian McMahon.

 Personal life

-Carlson resides in New York City with her long-time partner Syd Butler.
+Carlson resides in New York City with her husband Syd Butler.
 They have two children.